‘One Piece’ Episode 923 Preview Hints At Clash Between Luffy & Kid, Big Mom’s Arrival In Wano

 The upcoming chapter of One Piece, which is titled “A State of Emergency!
-Big Mom Closes in!,” is expected to feature several interesting scenes, including the clash between Straw Hat Pirates captain Monkey D. Luffy and Kid Pirates captain Eustass “Captain” Kid at the Excavation Labor Camp in Udon and the surprising arrival of one of the Four Emperors of the Sea, Big Mom Pirates captain Charlotte Linlin, in the Land of Wano.
+Big Mom Closes in!,” is expected to feature several interesting scenes.
+These include the clash between Straw Hat Pirates captain Monkey D. Luffy and Kid Pirates captain Eustass “Captain” Kid at the Excavation Labor Camp in Udon, and the surprising arrival of one of the Four Emperors of the Sea — Big Mom Pirates captain Charlotte Linlin — in the Land of Wano.

 “Luffy and Kid are incarcerated.
 When the two rookies are about to clash, a fearful singing voice echoes over the rough sea around the Land of Wano.
 It belongs to Emperor of the Sea Big Mom.
 Kaido and Big Mom start a fierce fight over Luffy.”

 The fight between Luffy and Kid is no longer a surprise.
-The two members of the Worst Generation have been in each other’s throats from the time they met each other at Sabaody Archipelago.
-Also, Luffy and Kid both considered each other as rivals in finding the world’s greatest treasure One Piece and becoming the next Pirate King.
-One Piece Episode 923 preview didn’t mention why Luffy and Kid will fight each other, but it would be intriguing to see who is stronger when neither of them could use their devil fruit ability because of the Seastone handcuffs.
+The two members of the Worst Generation have been at each other’s throats from the time they met one another at Sabaody Archipelago.
+Also, Luffy and Kid both considered the other as a rival in finding the world’s greatest treasure One Piece and becoming the next Pirate King.
+The One Piece Episode 923 preview didn’t mention why Luffy and Kid will fight, but it would be intriguing to see who is stronger when neither of them could use their devil fruit ability because of the Seastone handcuffs.

 The shocking revelation in One Piece Episode 923 preview is the arrival of Big Mom in the Land of Wano.
-That is indeed bad news for the Straw Hat Pirates alliance, who already has their hands full of Shogun Kurozumi Orochi and Beast Pirates captain and Emperor Kaido.
-Though they continue to grow in numbers, it remains a big question mark if they have a chance to win against the combined forces of the two of the Four Emperors of the Sea.
+That is indeed bad news for the Straw Hat Pirates alliance, who already have their hands full with Shogun Kurozumi Orochi and Beast Pirates captain and Emperor Kaido.
+Though they continue to grow in numbers, it remains a big question mark if they have a chance to win against the combined forces of two of the Four Emperors of the Sea.

 You either love it or don't. #ValentinesDay pic.twitter.com/om9Cyd3jdo